Report: Boeheim hit, killed man on interstate

 The Orange had defeated Louisville earlier Wednesday night at the Carrier Dome.

-Driving conditions after the game were reportedly icy in spots, but it’s unclear if that played any role in the fatality.
+Driving conditions after the game were reportedly icy in spots, but it’s unclear if that played any role in the accident.

 The Post-Standard said Thursday morning that Syracuse Police Chief Kenton Buckner would offer an update.